 Stormwater runoff means the direct runoff of water resulting from precipitation in any form.

-Subsidiary means an affiliate that is directly or indirectly through one or more intermediaries, controlled by another person.
+Subsidiary means an affiliate that is directly or indirectly through one or more intermediaries, controlled by another Person.

-Ten-year storm means the surface runoff resulting from a rainfall of an intensity expected to be equaled or exceeded, on the average, once in ten years, and of a duration which will produce the maximum peak rate of run-off, for the watershed of interest under average antecedent wetness conditions.
+Ten-year storm means the surface runoff resulting from a rainfall of an intensity expected to be equaled or exceeded, on the average, once in ten years, and of a 24-hour duration which will produce the maximum peak rate of run-off, for the watershed of interest under average antecedent wetness conditions.

-The town means the Town of Apex, North Carolina.
+The Town means the Town of Apex, North Carolina.

 Tract means all contiguous land and bodies of water being disturbed or to be disturbed as a unit, regardless of ownership.